google/truth/faq.md

 assertThat(getBooleanWpcs(primaryProperty, PUBLISHER_CATEGORY_FILTERING)).isFalse();
 ```

-...or even go one step further and extract the value under test into a local
+...or even go one step further and extract the *object-under-test* into a local
 variable:

 ```java